Dionuta/B11-What-About-Asynchronous-Callbacks/README.md

 1. Undifined - reresents lack of existence.(you shouldn't set a variable to this)

 2. Null - reresents lack of existence (you can set a variable to this)

+3. Boolean - true or false

+4. Number - floating point number (there's aways some decimals.)

+5. String - a sequence of characters (both '' and "" can be used)

+6. Symbol - Used in ES6.